Homeschooling in Louisiana: Requirements, Costs, and How to Start

 Moderate regulation

-Louisiana requires notification, portfolio review for homeschool families.
+Louisiana requires notification for homeschool families.

 At a Glance